 Attendee (Trustee for Street Cops Trust) Street Cops raise monies for various projects.
 Cliffe and Cliffe Woods have never made an application for funding to Street Cops.
 If monies are needed for a community project we were encouraged to apply.
 Street Cops have links with the PCSO in our area.

 CF Stressed that not all Anti-Social behaviour is down to the youth of the village.
-We need to work with the children.
+The PC is working with local youth in the villages through the PC’s Youth Clubs and are trying to encourage a Youth Parish Committee.

 JD added ‘Never blame the youths always the parents’.